pranavsrathod/pranavsrathod.github.io/src/content/blog/siggraph24.md

   <img src="/BlogPhotos/Siggraph24/0.jpg" alt="Pranav at SIGGRAPH 2024 with badge and lanyard" style="max-width: 100%; height: auto;" />
 </div>

-In 2024, I was lucky enough to attend not just one, but *two* SIGGRAPH conferences—**SIGGRAPH 2024 in Denver** and **SIGGRAPH Asia 2024 in Tokyo**—as a Student Volunteer.
+In 2024, I was lucky enough to attend not just one, but *two* SIGGRAPH conferences—**SIGGRAPH 2024 in Denver** and **SIGGRAPH Asia 2024 in Tokyo**—as a Volunteer.
 What started as an opportunity to give back to the creative tech community ended up being one of the most inspiring, fun, and meaningful experiences of my grad school journey.

 ---